Zvonimir Stević

 Zvonimir Stević (Звонимир Стевић; born March 17, 1957) is a Serbian politician.
-He is a prominent figure in the Kosovo Serb community and has served several terms in the assemblies of Yugoslavia and Serbia as a member of the Socialist Party of Serbia.
+He has served several terms in the assemblies of Yugoslavia and Serbia as a member of the Socialist Party of Serbia.
 From 2008 to 2012, he held a high-ranking position in Serbia's Ministry for Kosovo and Metohija.

 Early life and career

 Stević was born in Priština, Autonomous Region of Kosovo and Metohija, then part of the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 He has a Bachelor of Laws degree.
 He worked as a journalist for the paper Jedinstvo from 1984 to 1987 and was secretary of the commission for the YU program from 1987 to 1990.

 Political career

 Federal and municipal official

 Stević was the vice-president of the Priština municipal assembly from 1991 to 1999.
 He was also elected to the Assembly of the Federal Republic of Yugoslavia's Chamber of Citizens in the 1996 Yugoslavian parliamentary election for the Priština division, when the Socialist Party won three out of four available seats in the city.
 During the campaign, Stević argued that the policies of the Socialist Party had established a "law-governed state" in Kosovo and Metohija and "the equality of all its residents."
 The Socialist Party and its Montenegrin allies won the election, and Stević served on the government side in the sitting of the assembly that followed.
 In late 1998, he participated in a negotiation process between the Kosovo Serb and Kosovo Albanian communities against the backdrop of the emerging Kosovo War.
 He served on the Socialist Party's executive committee for the Kosovo-Metohija region in this period.

 Stević continued to serve as a municipal official in Priština in the immediate aftermath the 1999 NATO bombing of Yugoslavia, although he acknowledged that the local government was an "empty shell" in the absence of a functioning police force.
 When British Kosovo Force officials arrived in the city in June 1999, Stević reported issues with overflowing trash bins, filthy streets, and water shortages to this new authority.

 The United Nations (UN) subsequently brokered a deal for an integrated Serb and Albanian civil government in Priština; Stević became an interim co-mayor along with Mexhid Syla, an ethnic Albanian, in July 1999.
 Both co-mayors worked under the auspices of UN civil administrator J.F.
 Carter, who had the right to resolve disputes when they could not.
 Stević remarked at this time that the municipal integration agreement was "a step forward to end the divisions between the two communities in Kosovo."

 Stević's term in the Yugoslavian parliament ended in 2000.